 Here guests will find that the village supplies basics like fuel, food, ice, and bait for fishing.
 Additionally, the small village also has a limited number of holiday homes that guests can rent out.

-The departure times, according to the Curtis Ferry services websiteOpens in a new tab., seem to be on Mondays, Wednesdays, Fridays, Saturdays, and Sundays with morning and afternoon departure time slots.
+The departure times, according to the Curtis Ferry services website, seem to be on Mondays, Wednesdays, Fridays, Saturdays, and Sundays with morning and afternoon departure time slots.

 There is also the option for travelling to the island via your own private boat.
 The best place to anchor the boat is considered be in the Yellow Patch area where a sand blow is present.